WANdisco/wandisco-documentation-ldm/docs/troubleshooting.md

 ## Notifications

-This article lists some common notifications that may be encountered during the deployment or use of LiveData Migrator.
+Below are some of the most common notifications that you may encounter during the deployment or use of LiveData Migrator.

 ### LiveMigratorPanicNotification